rubenanlo/rawDev-site/README.md

-# Features
+# Documentation

-This is a static website that includes the following features:
+This document explains how to store the data for the website, along with other relevant and important features.

+## Upcoming tasks

 - [x] Form submission with email validation
 - [x] Responsive design